 Mouth of the river

 That is what Bunnahabhain means in Gaelic.
 The distillery was founded 1881 and is the most northern distillery on Islay.
-Bunnahabhain operates four stills, two was stills with a capacity of 30.000 l and two spirits stills with approximately 15.000 l.
-The stills have a pear shaped and very round form which results in a spicy and complex spirit.
-As the beginning of the Bunnahabhain range, the twelve-year-old is aged in Bourbon and Sherry casks.
-It is bottled at 46,3 % ABV not chill filtered with no colouring adding.
+Bunnahabhain operates four stills, two wash stills, with a capacity of 30.000 l, and two spirits stills, with approximately 15.000 l.
+The stills have a round pear shape which results in a spicy and complex spirit.
+As the start of the Bunnahabhain line-up, the twelve-year-old ages in Bourbon and Sherry casks and is bottled at 46,3 % ABV.
+On top of that, the whisky is not chill filtered with no addition of colour.

 The curious thing about the Bunnahabhain is that it has clear Islay whisky characteristics, but lacks the familiar peat smoke.
 Instead the single malt is very well balanced and rather complex.
 You clearly notice the sherry cask influence with distinct dried fruit and even some red wine notes.
 The whisky has quite a briny quality which reminds me of sea salt.

 Originally, the Hunter Cocktail is a mix of American whiskey and cherry brandy.
 I modified this recipe just slightly and added a few drops of Dr. Sours #9 3 Chiles Bitters.
 I cannot tell you why I chose exactly those bitters, but they contrast the sweet cherry and sherry fruits very well.
 For the cherry brandy, I used Vallendar Sour Cherry Liqueur which is very well balanced and has medium kernel flavours.
 However, in my opinion the drink would also work with Cherry Heering.

 Stir – strain – chilled cocktail glass;